aifartist/ArtSpew/README.md

 > Mutant kitty monsters with glowing eyes, H.R.Giger style

 remember to increase variety by using "-n" to add some random tokens to your prompt.
 Use --xl if more quality is desired.
 Do more steps using "-s" will also improve the results.

+FUTURE: While the "compile" feature adds a lot of speed it is painful to use unless you want to generate a huge number of images.
+Do not use unless you are familar with torch.compile().
+My maxperf mentioned below uses a new compiler technology called stable-fast which is far better.
+I will soon integrate it into the artspew program and DOUBLE your speed.

 # maxperf
 This is a GUI app which is crazy fast just to show how far we've come.
 Don't complain about quality of something which came out days ago.
 Read the README-maxperf.md for instructions to run it.